EU starts legal action against Poland over judicial independence | DW | 22.12.2021

 The EU Commission said it "has serious doubts on the independence and impartiality" of Poland's Constitutional Tribunal.

-The Constitutional Tribunal, Poland's top court, had said that law out of Warsaw can take precedence over laws coming from Brussels.
+The Constitutional Tribunal, Poland's top court, had said that law out of Warsaw could take precedence over laws coming from Brussels.

 The court had looked specifically at the compatibility of provisions from EU treaties — which are used by the European Commission to justify having a saw in the rule of law in member states — with Poland's constitution.

-In March, the European Court of Justice (ECJ) said that the EU can force member states to disregard certain provisions in national law, including constitutional law.
+In March, the European Court of Justice (ECJ) said that the EU could force member states to disregard certain provisions in national law, including constitutional law.

 The ECJ also said that Poland's procedure for appointing members of its Supreme Court amounts to a violation of EU law.